harshitha-achanta/The-Originals-2.0/docs/software_requirements_specifications.md

      2. The details of the user shall be secured by enabling the two step verification option
      3. User shall click on the forgot password visible below the password field

+2. Product page
+      1. Products shall be added to the cart by tapping on the add to cart button
+      2. Products shall be saved by tapping on to the wishlist button
+      3. Products shall be liked by clicking on the like button

+3. check-in page
+     1. User shall be able to get a notification after ordering a book
+     2. User shall be able to get a sample book after placing the order
+     3. Payment details shall be shown to the customer once the order is finalized

 # Non-functional Requirements
 1. Sign in/login Page